 - The Hershey company developed a chocolate-based, low volume high calorie ration to include with the survival kit for pilots who eject from their planes.
 It was intentionally designed to taste bad, so no one would snack on it unless they needed to.

-- Unfortunately, early cans were sealed with lead, which probably ended up killing the soldiers faster than actual combat.
+- Unfortunately, early cans were sealed with lead, which probably ended up killing soldiers who had survived actual combat.

-- Also, the tin opener was invented some years after the tin, so soldiers resorted to opening tins with bayonets and the like.
+- Also, the tin opener wasn't invented until some years after the tin, so soldiers resorted to opening cans with their bayonets and the like.

 - The astronauts of the Mercury program did in fact eat their food from squeeze tubes.
 By the Gemini program, the victuals had been upgraded to freeze-dried food pouches and gelatin-coated bite-sized cubes.
 Only by Skylab did proper knife-and-fork dining finally arrive in space, aided by the invention of extra-thick, gluelike sauce all over everything (eating plain corn niblets in space remains an impossible proposition).